mitotic/pinafore-curated/docs/MahootUserGuide.md

 Mahoot has several additional settings to control the appearance of your home timeline:

-- ``Display timestamp/counter for feed``: This displays a timestamp for each older post along with a counter (``hh:mm#nnn``).
-The counter is reset to zero at midnight local time so that you can see how many posts have appeared on your timeline since then.
-(See screenshot below.)
+- ``Display timestamp/counter for feed``: This displays a timestamp for each post along with a counter (``hh:mm#nnn``) for older posts.
+The counter is reset to zero at midnight local time so that you can easily track how many posts have appeared in your timeline since then.
+(See screenshot for the ``Show Replay Context`` option below; the counter will not appear for recent posts because Mahoot collates posts periodically, about every two hours.)

 - ``Show dropped posts``: By default, Mahoot does not show any posts that are dropped by its probabilistic curation algorithm.
 Enabling this option will show those posts, de-emphasized by graying them out.
 This allows you to check how the curation algorithm is working. (*Note: You may need to reload the page for this to take effect.*)